This post may contain affiliate links at no additional cost to you.

 Ah a beautiful full time intern gig, rarer than unicorns – so lucky me.
 Being a professional blogger was my first job out of college!
 It was for a nightlife promotion company in San Francisco.
 I had my own little desk in a pop-down shop in the richest, yuppiest part of San Francisco.
 Every day, I wrote about S.F. hacks and all the stuff tourists like to read.
 I was invited to local event & parties sometimes just so I could blog about it.

 Unfortunately, I was not interested in the subject at all.
 Something cool like that was just wasted on me.
 It actually turned me off blogging for a long time.
 Now I know for a fact I don’t hate blogging.
 I just didn’t like writing about Coachella or the best place in San Francisco for bottomless mimosas…

-I was a 1099 (independent contractor), they paid me bi-weekly and I worked 2-3 days a week.
+I was an intern — or on paper 1099 (independent contractor), they paid me bi-weekly and I worked 2-3 days a week.
 The good boss doughed out $ bonuses every paycheck.
-Thank you affiliates! 🙂 It was a fun gig but they eventually lost the lease to the pop-down shop.
-We had to move to a more expensive building and I was a causality in the downsize. 😢

 Income = $5,500/6 months